One of the most fundamental skills in sales is empathy.

 Understanding non-verbal cues in video calls

-When most of the business was done in person, it was easier for salespeople to read non-verbal cues.
+In the era of in-person business, salespeople found it easier to read non-verbal cues.
 Humans are naturally adept at reading body language - whether someone is closed or open, hostile or friendly, curious or skeptical.

 Experienced salespeople are even better at it.